JasonkayZK/predictor/README.md

-A repository for motor diagnosis via LSTM or some other ANN.
+A repository for autoregressive prediction via LSTM or some other ANN.